-We very much regret that the lecture has been cancelled because of the outbreak of Coronavirus.
+We very much regret that the lecture has been postponed because of the outbreak of Coronavirus.

-This year’s Annual Lecture will be given by our own Master, Dr Peter Rumley, MA DPHIL MA FSA MCIFA.
+This year’s Annual Lecture will now be given by our own Master, Dr Peter Rumley, MA DPHIL MA FSA MCIFA next year.
 Peter is an art historian, archaeologist, curator, author and historic buildings conservationist.

 He was the National Trust’s consulting archaeologist on the conservation of Ightham Mote, Kent, Sissinghurst Castle and Garden.
 He advises on castles and country houses and is now a consultant to The Royal Household and is engaged in an historic building survey and architectural history of Buckingham Palace.
 Peter has written extensively on historic building conservation.